-(a) The Commission shall have power to take disciplinary action.
-Upon its own motion, or on the verified complaint of any person, the Commission may investigate the actions of any time share salesperson, developer, or project broker of a time share project registered under this Article, or any other person or entity who shall assume to act in such capacity.
-If the Commission finds probable cause that a time share salesperson, developer, or project broker has violated any of the provisions of this Article, the Commission may hold a hearing on the allegations of misconduct.

-The Commission has the power to suspend or revoke at any time a real estate license issued to a time share salesperson or project broker, or a certificate of registration of a time share project issued to a developer; or to reprimand or censure such salesperson, developer, or project broker; or to fine such developer in the amount of five hundred dollars (\$500.00) for each violation of this Article, if, after a hearing, the Commission adjudges either the salesperson, developer, or project broker to be guilty of:

-- Making any willful or negligent misrepresentation or any willful or negligent omission of material fact about any time share or time share project; - (2) Making any false promises of a character likely to influence, persuade, or induce; - (3) Pursuing a course of misrepresentation or making of false promises through agents, salespersons, advertising or otherwise;
+- (a) The Commission shall have power to take disciplinary action for violation of the provisions of this Article in the offering or sale of a timeshare program to a purchaser.
+Upon its own motion, or on the complaint of any person, the Commission may investigate the actions of any regulated party or any other person or entity who shall assume to act in such capacity of a regulated party.
+If the Commission finds probable cause that a timeshare regulated party has violated any of the provisions of this Article, the Commission may hold a hearing on the allegations of misconduct. - (b) The Commission has the power to suspend or revoke at any time a real estate license issued to a timeshare salesperson or program broker, or a certificate of registration of a timeshare program issued to a developer; or to reprimand or censure a regulated party; or to fine a regulated party in the amount of five hundred dollars (\$500.00) for each violation of this Article; or to impose any other specified penalty permitted under this Article; if, after a hearing, the Commission adjudges regulated party to be guilty of any of the following: - (1) Making any willful or negligent misrepresentation or any willful or negligent omission of material fact about any timeshare or timeshare program; - (2) Making any false promises of a character likely to influence, persuade, or induce. - (3) Pursuing a course of misrepresentation or making of false promises through agents, salespersons, advertising or otherwise. - (4) Failing, within a reasonable time, to account for all money received from others in a timeshare transaction, and failing to remit such monies as may be required in G.S.
+93A- 45 of this Article. - (5) Acting in a manner as to endanger the interest of the public. - (6) Paying a commission, salary, or other valuable consideration to any person for acts or services performed in violation of this Article. - (7) Any other conduct which constitutes improper, fraudulent, or dishonest dealing. - (8) Performing or undertaking to perform any legal service as set forth in G.S.
+84-2.1, or any other acts not specifically set forth in that section.